 • don: verb (e.g. abandon)

-• e: noun (e.g. promote, movie, motorcade, cycle, home, vehicle, creme, sauce, tine, square, crime, envalope, nerve, urbane, finale, suspense)
+• e: noun (e.g. promote, movie, motorcade, cycle, home, vehicle, creme, sauce, tine, square, crime, envalope, nerve, urbane, finale, suspense, dome)

 • Sometime is adjective (e.g. remote, marine, simple)